Stella-Liyu-Zhang/having-fun-tickling-algorithms/bsystem.md

 - MVP delivery in 6 weeks through prioritization
 - 1000+ daily activer users for menu browsing, online ordering, rewards program, client feedback
 - 120% in daily active users within the first month after launching the MVP.
+- toasttab online ordering system API

 ### Tech stacks

 MongoDB, AWS, Vue3, docker, postman, expressJS, NodeJS, GO,

 ### TripleC PM chair

+- Provided direct mentorship among 20 Product Managers and Tech Leads of over 10 software products.
+- Track the progress of each product through weekly PM/TL meetings; Provide feedback for each demo.
+- Make sure the development process on the right track for each product.
+- Fostered interaction among 500+ alumni to seek commercial and marketing resources for our products.

+## Questions for Interviewers

+- What they like about the company and what they wish could be improved
+- Where the company is heading in the next few years Performance evaluation and career trajectory Internal mobility
+- Example projects for new grads
+- Most interesting/important technical challenges their team has faced
+- Planning process and development cycle
+- Important skills and qualities needed to succeed at their company
+- The answer to this question may seem obvious, but it’s not.
+- Most skills reside on a spectrum, and some companies prioritize one side over the other.
+- If you know the answer, you can prioritize discussing those specific traits in your interview.

 ## Problem 1: